Get started with the Speech Devices SDK

 To control the development kit connect the debug port to a computer by using a second micro USB cable.
 It is essential to use a high quality cable to ensure reliable communications.

 Orient your development kit for either the circular or linear configuration.

 Development kit configuration Orientation Circular Upright, with microphones facing the ceiling Linear On its side, with microphones facing you (shown in the following image)

-Install the certificates and the wake word (keyword) table file, and set the permissions of the sound device.
+Install the certificates and set the permissions of the sound device.
 Type the following commands in a Command Prompt window:

 adb push C:\SDSDK\Android-Sample-Release\scripts\roobo_setup.sh /data/ adb shell cd /data/ chmod 777 roobo_setup.sh ./roobo_setup.sh exit

 These commands use the Android Debug Bridge,